charlie-vf/lotr-quiz-game/README.md

 The home page is very simple, featuring the site title and two buttons which link to the game itself and an information page which gives the user some information about Lord of The Rings.
 By keeping it simple, this relates to the user goal of easy navigation.

+### Nav Bar

+The navigation bar is a feature of the About LoTR and Quiz pages.
+It provides links to the homepage, the About section and the quiz itself.
+I chose not to implement it on the home page and results areas as I felt using call-to-action buttons was the better choice, visually, for these pages.
+The bar contains an active feature when on the About page, however this is not included when the user is in the quiz area as the button which links to the quiz is changed from saying 'The Quiz,' in the About page, to 'Restart Quiz,' and thus having an active bar on the link may cause confusion.
+Clicking on the title above the navigation bar will take the user back to the homepage (index.html).

 ### The Quiz

 The quiz page features:
+- A nav bar providing links to the homepage, about section and an option to restart the game.
 - A progress bar which updates as the user moves through the questions.
 I implemented this as it can be frustrating completing a quiz with no knowledge of how close you are to the end.
 - A score count which adds ten (10) each time the user selects a correct answer.
 - A center-aligned question